christian-taillon/infosec-interview-questions/soc.md

 What is the difference been a SIEM and IDS?

 Define a XSRF, XXS, Phishing, SQL Injection attack and how to prevent them respectively?

+What are some XXS Countermeasures:
+Encoding the output
+Applying filters at the point where input is received Using appropriate response headers
+Enabling content security policy
+Escaping untrusted characters

+What are some examples of data types in terms of  Threat Intelligence Exchanges? <br>
+`email address`, `hosts`, `ip`, `filehash`, `filename`, `mutex`, `registry`.

+Can you list 10 common TCP ports and their protocols.

 ## Open-ended Questions
 What makes DNS monitoring so important?